WingingAxis44/ECG-Rhythm-Classification/readme.md

 The main procedures of the codebase happen in the wrapper.py python file.
 Please note that the following three commands will create new data splits, therefore the results of training may differ slightly from those reported in our report.
 This is due to the stochastic nature of gradient descent used in training neural networks.
 These runs also do not perform over-sampling or normalization.
+However, results should be mostly the same as our SD was low

 ### Running with the baseline Fully connected model.
 To run this study's baseline Fully connected model with the optimal hyperparameters found (dropout_rate = 0.2, batch_size = 128, learning_rate = 0.001), type the following: